-Both schools are part of the Newman Program, an initiative of the Catholic Education Office Sydney to provide learning extension opportunities for students identified as gifted in a range of subject areas.
+Both schools are part of the Newman Selective Gifted Education Program, an initiative of Sydney Catholic Schools to provide learning extension opportunities for students identified as gifted in a range of subject areas.

 “We’re both Newman schools and though that by getting our Year 6 and 7 Maths students together it would be a great way for us to extend our Year 6 students and to build the relationship and link between our schools,” Mr Ryan said.

 “The program is extending their vocabulary and it’s giving them better problem solving skills and critical thinking skills.
 They’re also having to become more resourceful when they don’t know something, because it is challenging and they’ve got to find answers.

 “They’re very good at networking within their own small group.
 There’s a lot of peer tutoring that goes on, and they are very open with one another when they don’t know how to do something.

 “The real display of knowing something is being able to teach it to someone else, so for the Year 7 students it’s great for them to test their knowledge of the concepts.
 Correcting is developing their Mathematics skills as well.”

 Newman is one way that we can really cater for children who are showing us that they’ve got the potential to work on more difficult concepts.

 Year 6 Newman student Carlo Famularo, 11, said Maths was one of his favourite subjects and that he enjoyed the program tasks.

 “Once we finish it some students in the highest Year 7 maths class at De La Salle Ashfield mark it and explain to us what we got wrong and how to do those questions,” he said.